-Medicare provides health insurance to individuals over the age of 65, individuals with certain disabilities and End-Stage Renal Disease.
+Medicare provides health insurance to individuals over the age of 65 and individuals with certain disabilities or End-Stage Renal Disease.
 Medicare is provided to individuals regardless of their income.

 Medicaid, on the other hand, does not have an age requirement, as this program provides low-cost health insurance for people based on need.

 Some individuals qualify for both programs, which is known as dual eligibility.
 If this applies to you, you can receive both Medicare and Medicaid insurance and can expect to pay little for your coverage.

 Individuals reach Medicare eligibility when at least one of the following applies to them:

 Are a U.S. citizen or permanent legal resident for at least five consecutive years

 Are age 65 or older and eligible for Social Security

 Are permanently disabled and have received disability benefits for at least two years

 Have been diagnosed with End-Stage Renal Disease (ESRD)